 Global Entry/TSA PreCheck credit

-The cards offers a $75 to $100 credit to cover the fee for Global Entry or TSA PreCheck every 4 years.
+The card offers a $75 to $100 credit to cover the fee for Global Entry or TSA PreCheck every 4 years.

 Unlimited Boingo Wi-Fi access